aws-samples/aws-modernization-hub/content/card/newrelic.md

 workshop_url: https://newrelic.awsworkshop.io/
 ---

-In this workshop, you will learn how to add Observability and toubleshoot issues in AMazon EKS Cluster using Pixie by New Relic One.
+In this workshop, you will learn how to add Observability and toubleshoot issues in Amazon EKS Cluster using Pixie by New Relic One.